janik6n/typescript-starter/README.md

 None as of now. 🦗

-## What’s not inside
+## ✂️ What’s not inside

 Here are some things that *could be included* in a starter, but are not in this one:
 - Monorepo setup
 - Any particular app’s source code
-- Git pre-commit hooks (I do not prefer to use them)
+- Git pre-commit hooks

 ## 📚 Further reading